 - Passports and visa costs.

-- Some partner universities will require students to pay the equivalent of a SSAF direct to them.
+- Some host universities will require students to pay the equivalent of a SSAF direct to them.
 This will be in addition to your University of Adelaide SSAF.
 There are some cases where this fee is greater than the SSAF at the University of Adelaide.

 As an exchange student, your travel insurance is covered under the University of Adelaide's Travel Insurance policy.
 However, if study for a period that exceeds the maximum allowed by this travel insurance, or undertake activities that are outside the policy's coverage, you may need to pay an additional amount (before you depart) to ensure you are fully covered, and for which you should budget.

 In some cases, students will be required to purchase specific health insurance as directed by their host university.
 For more information, visit the Travel Insurance page.